Table of Contents

 (The magnitude of electric current in a conductor is the amount of electric charge passing through a giving point of the conductor in one second or rate of flow of charge)

-Ans:-With the help of an instrument called Ammeter, current is measure.
-An ammeter is a low resistance device, should always connect in series not in parallel if we connect this in parallel lots of current flow through it and its blow out.
+Ans:- With the help of an instrument called an Ammeter, current is measured.
+An ammeter is a low-resistance device, that should always connect in series not in parallel if we connect this in parallel lots of current flows through it and it blows out.

 [3] How the current flow in a wire

 Thus there is no net flow of charge in any direction.
-In the presence of an external field in any direction, experience a force(F= -eE) in the opposite diction of E(since an electron has a negative charge) and electron undergoes an acceleration.
-You can see in figure 1(b).
+In the presence of an external field in any direction, experience a force(F= -eE) in the opposite direction of E(since an electron has a negative charge) and the electron undergoes an acceleration.
+You can see this in Figure 1(b).

 Q1: Should the resistance of an ammeter be low or high?